Borscht Recipe: Step-By-Step Guide

 Coming from Ukraine, borscht is one of the soups I grew up with and one of the things I miss the most.
 Every Russian or Ukrainian woman knows her own special borscht recipe.
 For many Americans borscht is something exotic—but once someone tries borscht, she can't forget it and will definitely look for the recipe to try to cook it herself.

 Here is a recipe for borscht I cook from time to time.
 Traditionally, borscht is served with pampushky, or sweet bread that resembles brioche rolls, garnished with garlic.
 I have included a link to my pampushky recipe at the end of this article.

 Borscht is a traditional soup in Eastern and Central Europe, a national dish of several countries, including Ukraine, Russia, Poland, Belarus, Romania, Lithuania.
 Borscht is characterized by deep red color due to beet used in it.

 There are many different borscht recipes, but all of them contain the same ingredients.
 The difference may be in the order of cooking and adding each ingredient.
 This is my borscht recipe - the way I cook borscht and the way I like it the most.
-Try it and you won't regret :)
+Try it, and you won't regret it.

 - 1 lbs of beef

 - 1-2 onions

 - 1 carrot

 - sour cream